 Wellesley’s goal is to “provide long-term growth of income and a high and sustainable level of current income, along with moderate long-term capital appreciation.”
 The fund has just 60 stocks that have historically paid a larger-than-average dividend or that have expectations of increasing dividends.
 In other words, the “Wells” are very blue chip, with Wellington being slightly more tilted toward stock appreciation.

-We’ve been fans of index funds for a long time.
-But we chose the “Wells” as the core of our portfolio precisely because they are not index funds.
+Despite being fans of index funds for a long time, we chose the “Wells” as the core of our portfolio precisely because they are not index funds.
 Being actively managed allows the managers to have leeway in terms of both which individual stocks and bonds to include as well as how much to allocate to each type of asset while still maintaining a conservative investment approach.
 They have produced positive results in both good times and bad.

 There are four LifeStrategy Index funds to choose from: Growth (VASGX), Moderate Growth (VSMGX), Conservative Growth (VSCGX), and Income (VASIX).
 Each LifeStrategy fund is actually a fund of funds made up from the same four underlying Vanguard “Total” index funds, but with different weightings.
 They are very broadly diversified, essentially covering all the publicly traded stocks and bonds in the world.
 Can’t get broader than that.